schmidsi/yearn-vaults-v2-subgraph/README.md

 - Using Yarn: `yarn install`
 - Using NPM: `npm install`

+To run tests;

+1. Make sure your installed version of graph is newer than 0.22.0 using `graph --version`
+2. If you don't have Postgres installed, install it; https://github.com/LimeChain/matchstick#quick-start-
+3. Run `graph test`.
+Graph CLI should download and install a binary for the testing framework, [Matchstick](https://github.com/LimeChain/matchstick).
+Once the testing framework is set up, the tests will be run.
+   If this does not work, you may need to compile Matchstick locally and run tests using `$matchstick_build_dir/matchstick` instead.

 ## Network Configuration

 Once the smart contracts are deployed on a testnet or mainnet, the JSON files located at folder `config` must be updated.